-Additionally, an open label drug-drug interaction study was completed during the second quarter of 2015 with GR-MD-02 and it showed that with 8 mg/kg dose of GR-MD-02 and 2 mg/kg dose of midazolam there was no drug-drug interaction and no serious adverse events or drug-related adverse events were observed.
+Additionally, an open label drug-drug interaction study was completed in healthy volunteers during the second quarter of 2015 with GR-MD-02 and it showed that with 8 mg/kg dose of GR-MD-02 and 2 mg/kg dose of midazolam there was no drug-drug interaction and no serious adverse events or drug-related adverse events were observed.
 This study was required by the U.S. Food and Drug Administration (FDA) and the primary objective was to determine if single or multiple intravenous (IV) doses of GR-MD-02 affect the pharmacokinetics (PK) of midazolam.
 The secondary objective was to assess the safety and tolerability of GR-MD-02 when administered concomitantly with midazolam.
-The lack of a drug interaction in this study enables Galectin to expand the number of patients eligible for its Phase 2 clinical trial.
+The lack of a drug interaction in this study enabled Galectin to expand the number of patients eligible for its Phase 2 clinical trial.
 In addition, should GR-MD-02 be approved for marketing, the success of this study supports a broader patient population for the drug label.

 Our Phase 2 program in fibrotic disease consists of two separate human clinical trials.
-The first clinical trial is the NASH-CX study for patients with NASH with cirrhosis, which began enrolling in June 2015.
-This study is a randomized, placebo-controlled, double-blind, parallel-group Phase 2 trial to evaluate the safety and efficacy of GR-MD-02 for the treatment of liver fibrosis and resultant portal hypertension in patients with NASH cirrhosis.
-A total of 156 patients at approximately 50 sites in the United States will be randomized to receive either 2 mg/kg of GR-MD-02, 8 mg/kg of GR-MD-02 or placebo, with 52 patients in each group.
+The first clinical trial is the Phase 2b NASH-CX study for patients with NASH with cirrhosis, which began enrolling in June 2015.
+This study is the primary focus of our program and is a randomized, placebo-controlled, double-blind, parallel-group Phase 2 trial to evaluate the safety and efficacy of GR-MD-02 for the treatment of liver fibrosis and resultant portal hypertension in patients with NASH cirrhosis.
+Enrollment in this trial was completed in September 2016, and a total of 162 patients at 36 sites in the United States were randomized to receive either 2 mg/kg of GR-MD-02, 8 mg/kg of GR-MD-02 or placebo, with approximately 54 patients in each group.
 The primary endpoint is a reduction in change in hepatic venous pressure gradient (HVPG).
-Patients will receive an infusion every other week for one year, total of 26 infusions, and will be evaluated to determine the change in HVPG as compared with placebo.
+Patients are receiving an infusion every other week for one year, total of 26 infusions, and will be evaluated to determine the change in HVPG as compared with placebo.
 HVPG will be correlated with secondary endpoints of fibrosis on liver biopsy as well as with measurement of liver stiffness (FibroScan(R)) and assessment of liver metabolism (13C-methacetin breath test, Exalenz), which are non-invasive measures of the liver that may be used in future studies.
-Data readout is expected by the end of 2017.
+Top line data readout is expected in December 2017.
+A late-breaking abstract on screening data results correlating clinically significant portal hypertension and methacetin breath test results was presented at The International Liver CongressTM in Amsterdam on April 20, 2017.